JasonAHendry/deutsch-lernen/verbs.md

 abholen - to pick up

 Regular: True
-abholen is a seperable verb.
+abholen is a separable verb.

             | Person       | Singular | Plural |
             | ------------ | -------- | ------ |